michealcarac/DeepPi/README.md

 This entire project will be written in Python, so it would be beneficial to have a basic understanding of Python and have Python3 downloaded on your computer and Raspberry Pi

-***Please read [InitialSetup](https://github.com/michealcarac/DeepPi/blob/main/InitialSetup.md) first if haven't already***
+***Please read [InitialSetup](https://github.com/michealcarac/DeepPi/blob/main/InitialSetup.md) first if haven't already*** The guide that we followed to create this can be found [Here](https://www.digikey.com/en/maker/projects/tensorflow-lite-tutorial-part-1-wake-word-feature-extraction/54e1ce8520154081a58feb301ef9d87a).
+All credit belongs to Shawn Hymel of Digi-Key.

 ## Getting Started
 **For this project, you will need a few things**